The Ishara International Puppet Festival

 Over the years, the Ishara International Puppet Festival has mounted award-winning puppetry productions, conducted several educational workshops and brought to India works by over 160 international companies.
 These include those from Brazil, Sweden, Spain, Turkey and the UK.

 From rod and string to mixed performances with dance, theatre and music, it’s a showcase of both traditional and modern kinds of the theatre art and among Asia’s largest puppet festivals.
-The eighteenth and most recent edition of the Ishara International Puppet Festival took place in 2020.
+The eighteenth edition of the Ishara International Puppet Festival took place in 2020.

 Check out more theatre festivals here.